frappe/manual_erpnext_com/manual_erpnext_com/www/contents/human-resources/salary-and-payroll.md

 salary of all Employees to the Salary Account and credits the company’s bank Account.

-To generate your salary payment voucher from the Process Payroll, click on “Make Bank Voucher” and a new Journal Entry with the total salaries will be created.
+To generate your salary payment voucher from Process Payroll, click on “Make Bank Voucher” and a new Journal Entry with the total salaries will be created.